 Add ice and shake for an additional 15 seconds.
 (Shake for 30 seconds if not using a ball whisk.)

-Double strain into a coupe glass.
+Double strain into a coupe glass and enjoy!

 Making Ginger Simple Syrup